 How to make Brownie Pie?

 Start with the pie crust, you can make a homemade crust, or you can use a store bought crust.
-So if you’re making your own crust you will combine the flour, salt and sugar in a bowl.
+So if you’re making your own crust you will combine the flour, salt and sugar in a large bowl.

 Then add in the cold butter pieces and mix them into the flour mixture with a pastry cutter or two forks.
 (I’ve heard you can also use a food processor, but I haven’t tried it yet).
 Until you have a nice crumbly mixture, with a few big pieces of butter still in there.

 Add in the ice cold water and mix it all together until you have a nice dough.
 Roll it into a ball, then flatten it out into a 1inch thick disk.
 Cover it with plastic wrap and put it in the fridge to chill for at least 2 hours.

 When you’re ready to make the pie, roll the crust out into an 11inch circle, that is about 1/8inch thick.
 Transfer the pie crust into a 9inch pie pan and press it down into the edges of the pan.
 Crimp the edges of the crust with a fork of your fingers.
 Keep it in the fridge until the batter is ready.